thorOdinson16/astronaut_health_digital_twin/README.md

 | `gamma` | Nominal × Uniform(0.80, 1.25) | — | Individual sleep recovery efficiency |

 `tau_wake`, `tau_sleep`, and `k_adapt_0` use Normal distributions because they are measurable physiological quantities with known population means and symmetric individual variation. `w_s` uses Uniform because it is not empirically measured — the bounds reflect biological reasoning, but no single paper provides a central estimate. `alpha` and `gamma` are scaled multiplicatively to preserve proportional variation regardless of the nominal baseline.

+The same per-astronaut variability distributions are used in the main simulation when `num_astronauts > 1`, with each crew member seeded by a deterministic RNG derived from their index.

 ### Outputs